-With breathtaking cinematography, action sequences, and a sophisticated modernization of the first + greatest superhero, MoS is a work of art.
+Breathtaking cinematography, pure science-fiction, thematically-advanced exposition on 21st-century immigrant experiences, epic action scenes, & a sophisticated complete-restylization of the first & greatest superhero for a new era, MOS is a work of art.
 9.5/10.

 Krypton is on the brink of imminent planetary destruction, so Jor-El (Russell Crowe) and his wife make plans to save their race by sending their infant son to Earth.
 Kal-El’s spacecraft lands in Kansas at the farm of the Kent’s, who adopt him raise as their son Clark.
 As he grows, Clark Kent (Henry Cavill) learns of his extraordinary powers and abilities, and when a world-threatening villain named General Zod shows up, must adopt the mantle of Superman and fight to save his home and loved ones.